Roger Tilling: Biography

 Tilling is a graduate of Queen Mary University of London.
 He holds a degree in Aeronautical Engineering and is a qualified private pilot.

 He began his broadcasting career in local radio.
 He worked at Chiltern Radio in Hertfordshire, Bedfordshire and Buckinghamshire and Oasis Radio (later Mercury 96.6 and Heart Hertfordshire) in Hertfordshire in 1995.
 He then moved into television working as a continuity announcer for Westcountry Television (the ITV region in the South West of England) in 1996.
 In 1997, he joined Granada Television as a continuity and promo voiceover.
 A year later, he moved to Leeds and worked as a continuity and trailer voice-over for Yorkshire Television, Granada, Tyne Tees and Border Television, as well as being a regular on-air voice of London Weekend Television in London (at the weekends from 1998 to 2002) and then for national ITV after the amalgamation of the ITV regions to London.

 Whilst at Granada Television, he was asked to be the temporary announcer of University Challenge for the 1997 series, and then returned permanently in 2001.
 He has remained the voice of the programme to date.
-His voice is heard at the start of every show introducing the presenter, Jeremy Paxman, and whenever a contestant buzzes or rings in for a starter question announcing their college and surname.
+His voice is heard at the start of every show introducing the presenter, Amol Rajan, and whenever a contestant buzzes or rings in for a starter question announcing their college and surname.
 The voice-overs are performed live in the studio and his voice is famously known for becoming noticeably more energetic towards the end of the programme.

 As well as voicing radio and TV commercials for Ford and Travelocity, he emerged on Granada Sky Broadcasting in 1999, before becoming the voice of the Hallmark Channel (now Universal Channel) since 2001 in 40 countries worldwide and Movies 24 since 2006.